 Optimize Your Meta Descriptions

-Meta descriptions are what appear in a search result and this is where you will need to convince a searcher to click through to your site.
+Meta descriptions are what appear in a search result, and this is where you will need to convince a searcher to click through to your site.
 A good meta description should explain in 160 characters what the page is all about.

 Are you a Fine Dining Restaurant in Fulham that serves French cuisine?
-Your meta description for your homepage will need to convey that in those 160 characters, – as the one above does – along with why they should chose you over that place a street or so away that offers a seemingly similar dining experience.
+Your meta description for your homepage will need to convey that in those 160 characters, – as the one above does – along with why they should choose you over that place a street or so away that offers a seemingly similar dining experience.

 Use Schema Markup (Structured Data Markup)